Aprende-com/moodle-docker/README-aprende.md

 * Python 2.7
 * Graphviz
 * Spanish (Mexico) language packs

-It also installs many Aprende proprietary and 3rd party themes and plugins and settings as well as a set of test users.
+* All themes and plugins (including images) used in the Aprende LMS.
+* A set of test users (see list below)
+* Custom profile fields (coming in the future)
+* Custom course fields (coming in the future)
+* Sample courses (coming in the future)

-The following development-related plugins also come installed:
+The following development-related plugins also come pre-installed:

 * pluginskel
 * codechecker